GieskerB/AspectCppLibrary/docs/generated_docs/profiler_ah.rst

     Creates a grouped list by signature name of all profiled functions and methods.
 The list is printed after the execution of the main function.
+    The list entries themself are shaped by the "build_msg()" function.
+You can replace its content easily by writing an aspect to replace it.
+    The preferred printing device, which is provided to the constructor, is used to make an output.

 *In file* ``src/understanding/profiler.ah``